 We spent four days in the cemetery from 2 to 5 May 2006 and made digital images and notes of every visible inscription.
 The accompanying list was compiled from these images and notes and with extensive reference to NSW indexes of Births, Deaths and Marriages and military records for additional information.
-The images may be viewed and downloaded from the list of all inscriptions for this cemetery.

 We would like to express our appreciation for the co-operation and assistance afforded by Council in helping us to produce this online record.

 How to find it

 From Narrabri's CBD (Maitland Street), take Doyle Street east to its end, turn left and then right across the railway line and bridge over the creek.
 The road then curves left and the cemetery is on the right hand side on the corner of Stoney Creek Road.

 The cemetery is administered and maintained by the Narrabri Shire Council.
 Contact Council at PO Box 261, Narrabri NSW 2390; phone: 02 6799 6866; email: email@example.com

 The number of inscriptions for this cemetery is 3,349